2013 NASCAR Camping World Truck Series

 Defending series champion James Buescher finished third in the championship, 43 points behind Crafton.

 Ryan Blaney, shown here in 2015, won the Rookie of the Year honors.

 Toyota won the Manufacturer championship with 13 wins and 163 points.

-The 2013 NASCAR Camping World Truck Series was the nineteenth season of the Camping World Truck Series, the third highest stock car racing series sanctioned by NASCAR in North America.
-The season was contested over twenty-two races, beginning with the NextEra Energy Resources 250 at Daytona International Speedway and ending with the Ford EcoBoost 200 at Homestead-Miami Speedway.
+The 2013 NASCAR Camping World Truck Series was the nineteenth season of the Camping World Truck Series, the pickup truck racing series sanctioned by NASCAR in North America.
+The season was contested over twenty-two races, beginning with the NextEra Energy Resources 250 at Daytona International Speedway and ending with the Ford EcoBoost 200 at Homestead–Miami Speedway.
 Matt Crafton of ThorSport Racing claimed his first championship with only one finish outside the top twenty and by completing every lap of the season.
 Toyota won the year's Manufacturers' Championship, while Kyle Busch Motorsports won the Owners' Championship, with its No. 51 entry.